yycunc/SAMEclustering/README.md

 # SAMEclustering
 SAMEclustering (Single-cell RNA-seq Aggregated clustering via Mixture model Ensemble): Cluster ensemble for single-cell RNA-seq data

-Although several methods have been recently developed for clustering cell types using single-cell RNA-seq (scRNA-Seq) data, they utilize different characteristics of data and yield varying results in terms of both the number of clusters and actual cluster assignments.
+Although several methods have been recently developed to cluster single-cell RNA-seq (scRNA-Seq) data, they utilize different characteristics of data and yield varying results in terms of both the number of clusters and actual cluster assignments.
 Here, we present SAME-clustering, Single-cell RNA-seq Aggregated clustering via Mixture model Ensemble, a flexible, accurate and robust method for clustering scRNA-Seq data.
 SAMEclustering takes as input, results from multiple clustering methods, to build one consensus solution.
-SAME-clustering currently embeds five state-of-the-art methods, SC3, CIDR, Seurat, t-SNE + *k*-means and SIMLR; and ensembles solutions from four diverse sets of five individual methods using EM algorithms.
+SAME-clustering currently uses five state-of-the-art methods, SC3, CIDR, Seurat, t-SNE + *k*-means and SIMLR to obtain individual cluster solutions.
+Of the five sets of solutions, we choose a maximally diverse subset of four according to variation in pairwise Adjusted Rand Index (ARI) and we solve for an ensemble cluster solution using EM algorithms.

-SAMEclustering is maintained by Yuchen Yang [yyuchen@email.unc.edu]
+SAMEclustering is maintained by Ruth Huh [rhuh@live.unc.edu] and Yuchen Yang [yyuchen@email.unc.edu]

 ## News and Updates
 Dec 5, 2018
 * Version 0.99.0 released
-  + First offical release
+  + First official release
   + It can work on Windows, Mac and Linux platforms

 ## Installation